 Download practice directions and templates

-Use for annual and final reports, partial relinquishment and partial surrender reports, and expenditure statements
+The following documents are used for annual and final activity reports, partial relinquishment and partial surrender reports, and expenditure statements.

 - Minerals and coal reporting practice direction (PDF, 474.0KB)